JiaGengChang/codeforces/README.md

 ## Vim setup

-Despite the untradeable snappiness of terminal vim, the look that ships off with cygwin with are terrible.
-I followed others and used plugins to add some life to this.
+Despite the untradeable snappiness of terminal vim, the default looks that ships off with cygwin with are terrible.
+I used plugins to add some life to this.

 Follow the instructions on https://github.com/junegunn/vim-plug to install the minimalist plugin manager.